DamCB/Qlife_models/main.md

 The behavior is governed by the definition of a **Hamiltonian** $H$ governing the energy of the cells

-Changes follow a simple local algorithm:

 :::::::::{.columns}:::
 :::{.column width=60%}::::
-:::incremental
+Changes follow a local algorithm:

+::: incremental
 1. Choose randomly a site $(i, j)$
 2. Compute the change $\Delta H$ if $(i, j)$ swaps cell
 3. If $\Delta H < 0$ : swap cell